estebanlabrador/estebanlabrador/README.md

 This project models a **cascade vapor-compression refrigeration system** using ammonia (NH₃) and carbon dioxide (CO₂)—two natural refrigerants with low global warming potential.
 We conducted a **parametric study** to evaluate how system performance changes with **intermediate temperature**, **subcooling**, and **ambient conditions**.

-We first simulated a simple NH₃ cycle with an evaporation temperature of -35ºC and a condensation temperature of 50ºC, resulting in a COP of 1.79.
-Under the same conditions, the **cascade system achieved a COP of 1.829**, showing a measurable improvement.

-Through MATLAB-based modeling, we observed that:
-- **Lower intermediate temperatures** increase COP and reduce NH₃ mass flow due to its superior thermodynamic properties.
-- **Subcooling** improves performance by reducing NH₃ mass flow and increasing COP.
-- **Colder ambient temperatures** and **warmer refrigerated spaces** both improve overall efficiency.

-Our findings offer insights into designing **efficient**, **eco-friendly**, and **real-world applicable** refrigeration systems.

 👉 **[View the project on GitHub](https://github.com/estebanlabrador/Cascade-Refrigeration)**